XGC Painting Guide

 Washes

 Washes are used to apply shading and color to your figure.
 Darker colors can be thinned way down and applied liberally over a lighter shade.
 The dark color collects in the low areas like wrinkles, eye sockets, between fingers, etc. The higher details remain lighter in color, and now they stand out a lot better.
-Most likely you will need to touch up some of the higher points again; this is a pretty messy technique.
+Most likely you will need to touch up some of the higher points again; this can be a pretty messy technique.

 Glazes